|

 31 patients) in the control patients.

-With this background, a large multicenter
+With this background, a large

-prehospital trial was initiated in the U.
+multicenter prehospital trial was initiated

-S. in January 2003.
-Severely injured
+in the U. S. in January 2003.
+Severely

-patients, blunt or penetrating, with a SBP
+injured patients, blunt or penetrating, with

-< 90 mm Hg due to acute blood loss
+< 90 mm Hg due to acute blood

-are randomized at the scene to receive
+loss are randomized at the scene to receive

 either the standard crystalloid